Timelines for work orders

 Social Media implementation - times varies

 It's extremely easy to go create a social media profile somewhere, but it takes time and attention to maintain a good social media presence.
 Because social media is a constantly changing environment, it's important to first determine your audience and your message.
 This will help decide which social media outlet will be best for your needs.
-Contact us before creating a social media profile so we ca come up with a strategy that will work best with your time and resources.
+Contact Danielle Stapleton, associate director of new media, before creating a social media profile so she can assist you with a strategy that will work best with your time and resources.
+Also check out her website for lots of great information and things to consider.